 A small access hole is then drilled via the biting surface of the affected tooth.
 The hole allows access to the root canal and pulp chamber for treatment.
-The infected pulp is then removed using special equipment.
+The infected pulp is then removed using dentistry utensils.
 Note that the entire procedure is not painful since the area is numb.
 When the pulp and nerves are removed, the patient will no longer feel pain in that tooth.

 4. Root Canal Filling

 The root canal is first disinfected and then shaped to receive root canal fillings.
 The fillings have to be carefully selected to fit into the freshly prepared channel.
 Root canal sealing prevents re-infection of the tooth in the future.
 A permanent or temporary sealing material is then placed into the access hole and the dental dam removed.